sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 This command will execute these steps:

-- Will ensure a table called `SequelizeMeta` in database.
+- Will ensure a table called `SequelizeMeta` in the database.
 This table is used to record which migrations have run on the current database
-- Start looking for any migration files which haven't run yet.
-This is possible by checking `SequelizeMeta` table.
-In this case it will run `XXXXXXXXXXXXXX-create-user.js` migration, which we created in last step.
+- Start looking for any migration files that haven't run yet.
+This is possible by checking the `SequelizeMeta` table.
+In this case, it will run the `XXXXXXXXXXXXXX-create-user.js` migration, which we created in the last step.
 - Creates a table called `Users` with all columns as specified in its migration file.

 ## Undoing Migrations

 Now our table has been created and saved in the database.
-With migration you can revert to old state by just running a command.
+With migration, you can revert to the old state by just running a command.

 You can use `db:migrate:undo`, this command will revert the most recent migration.